The year 2017

 At my family’s fun cottages on the lake in NH—running on the beach, riding on our three boats, snow skiing and trips to Disney.
 The song “It’s a small world” flowing through my mind.
 All while our spurious little Vietnam adventure raged behind the curtain, shielding me from a cruel political reality.

 The contradictory culture of violence and big glory seamlessly blending with our nation’s surreal beauty.
 America the Beautiful.
-America the Ugly—a contrast of dark and light, beauty, and the beast.
-Then I thought of Anna’s dad and reminded myself it’s a global thing.
+America the Turmoiled—a contrast of dark and light, beauty, and the beast.
+Then I thought of Anna’s French dad killed fighting in Vietnam and reminded myself it’s a global thing.
 A global atrocity.

 Memories of New England—its rustic beauty and colorful landscape coalesce into something as forgotten but familiar as my Dad’s voice—flatlands giving way to magnificent mountains I was blessed to ski on as a kid.